-I have been lucky enough to climb into the canopy of rainforests in Mauritius to monitor chicks high-up in their nests, hand-raise echo parakeets and release them back into the wild, radio-track California condors in the southern US, study the world’s rarest hawk and other endemic species in the Caribbean, and research some of the unique lesser-known wildlife of Madagascar like the narrow-striped mongoose.
+I have been lucky enough to climb into the canopy of rainforests in Mauritius to monitor chicks high-up in their nests, hand-raise echo parakeets and release them back into the wild, radio-track California condors, study the world’s rarest hawk and other species in the Caribbean, and research some of the lesser-known wildlife of Madagascar like the narrow-striped mongoose.
 I have published twenty scientific papers and given seminars on my research here in Canada and abroad.

 Click here to read about one of my adventures in Madagascar.